Estimating the contribution of early and late noise in vision from psychophysical data: 5. Discussion

+The consistency with the Fisher information results is not surprising given the equivalence of our noise-based Mahalanobis metric with the linear Fisher information matrix.
+However, note that the explicit consideration of the \emph{early}, \emph{late} and \emph{external} noises in $\Sigma_{\mathcal{I}}$, in our Eq.~\ref{metric_noise1}, was not considered in the mentioned information-theoretic literature.
+As a consequence, our contributions here make the Fisher-information results richer.

-The estimated variance of the early and late noise can be used for a more accurate account of the mutual information between the retinal image and the inner representation.
-With the proposed method realistic values for the noise could be obtained for any model, and hence the results in \cite{Malo20} on the information transmitted by spatial vs chromatic mechanisms or by linear vs nonlinear transforms could be more than rough estimates with reasonable noise assumptions.
-Similarly, better noise estimates could lead to an improvement of image quality measures such as \cite{Sheikh06} based on modeling information transference along the visual pathway.
+\blue{On the other hand, our estimations of the noise have an impact in literature that quantifies information loss in the retina-cortex pathway.
+In this regard, values that come from psychophysical data, as those presented here, are more relevant to describe the effective bottleneck than physiological estimates that may be compensated by denoising or enhancing mechanisims~\citep{Atick92,Molano14,Li22}.
+Noise estimations are critical either to quantify information flow~\citep{Malo20}, functional connectivity~\citep{Li24}, or to derive subjective distortion metrics based on information loss~\citep{Sheikh06}.
+In all these applications the estimated variance of the early and late noise can be used for a more accurate account of the mutual information between the retinal image and the inner representation.} With the proposed method realistic values for the noise could be obtained for any model, and hence the results in \citep{Malo20} on the information transmitted by spatial vs chromatic mechanisms or by linear vs nonlinear transforms could be more than rough estimates with reasonable noise assumptions.
+Similarly, better noise estimates could lead to an improvement of image quality measures such as \citep{Sheikh06} based on modeling information transference along the visual pathway~\citep{Kheravdar21}.